 Most widely used 64Cu-labeled PET radioligand is the hypoxia marker [64Cu]ATSM (Holland et al., 2009).
 In hypoxic cells Cu2+ is reduced to Cu+, which changes its coordination properties, and causes the dissociation of 64Cu+ from the ATSM; 64Cu+ is then trapped inside hypoxic cells.

 A Cu2+ complex Cu-GTSM has been shown to deliver copper to all tissues, also across the blood-brain barrier (BBB), releasing it to the cells; that triggered neuroprotective mechanisms in Alzheimer's disease (AD) mouse model.
 [64Cu]GTSM uptake was also increased in the AD mice (Torres et al., 2016; Andreozzi et al., 2017).
 In brain studies it should be considered that if [64Cu]Cu2+ is dissociated from the radioligand, amyloid-β peptides bind Cu2+ with high affinity (Atwood et al., 2000), which may hamper the interpretation of the brain uptake.
 Cu-GTSM could be used to study alterations in copper trafficking and homeostasis (Torres et al., 2019).

-In its ionic form 64Cu2+, usually as chloride ([64Cu]CuCl2) or acetate, can be used for PET imaging of several types of cancer, because CTR1 is overexpressed in many cancer cell types (Chakravarty et al., 2016).
+In its ionic form 64Cu2+, usually as chloride ([64Cu]CuCl2) or acetate, can be used for PET imaging of several types of cancer, because CTR1 is overexpressed in many cancer cell types (Chakravarty et al., 2016 and 2020).
 Since 64Cu2+ is not excreted to urine, it may be particularly suitable for detecting tumours in pelvic area, for example prostate cancer (Capasso et al., 2015; Piccardo et al., 2018).
 Increased uptake in tumours is most likely due to the increased transport, not by vascular leakage, because 64Cu uptake was reduced in CTR1 knockdown tumour mice (Cai et al., 2014).
 Increased uptake has also been observed in traumatic brain injury (TBI) model (Peng et al., 2015), and in healthy ageing in mice (Peng et al., 2018).
 The authors claim that 64Cu2+ uptake is not caused by simple leakage due to BBB disruption, but because of activated microglial cells and/or copper/zinc SOD or other copper transporters and chaperones.
 Muscular inflammation did not lead to increased 64Cu uptake in a mouse model, but muscle injury caused high 64Cu uptake (Xie et al., 2017a).